tntapple219/sdat2img_brotli/README.md

 ## 🙏 Credits

-* 🔗 Based on [xpirt’s original sdat2img](https://github.com/xpirt/sdat2img), which is licensed under the MIT License
+🔗 Based on [xpirt’s original sdat2img](https://github.com/xpirt/sdat2img), which is licensed under the MIT License.
-* Modified for Brotli compatibility and enhanced usability with CLI arguments
+🔧 Modified to support Brotli-compressed `.dat.br` files and enhanced with command-line arguments for better usability.
+📦 Brotli support is powered by the [Google Brotli library](https://github.com/google/brotli), also licensed under the MIT License.

 ---